veandco/go-sdl2/README.md

 `CGO_ENABLED=1 CC=x86_64-w64-mingw32-gcc GOOS=windows GOARCH=amd64 go build -tags static -ldflags "-s -w"`

-On Windows, if you would like to hide the Command Prompt window when running the statically-compiled program, you could append `-h WINDOWSGUI` to the `-ldflags` value.
+On Windows, if you would like to hide the Command Prompt window when running the statically-compiled program, you could append `-H windowsgui` to the `-ldflags` value.

 For the list of OS and architecture, you can see inside the [.go-sdl2-libs](https://github.com/veandco/go-sdl2/tree/master/.go-sdl2-libs) directory.